Modern-Dentistry/MD-front-end/README.md

 ## Describtion:

-_Front-end code for the 'Müasir Stomatologiya' clinic website, featuring a responsive UI with sections like services,\n doctor profiles, and appointment booking.
+_Front-end code for the 'Müasir Stomatologiya' clinic website, featuring a responsive UI with sections like services, doctor profiles, and appointment booking.
 Built with HTML, CSS, and JavaScript for a modern, user-friendly experience!🚀_